 CF stands for the Cash flow,

 Let’s consider an example to grasp the concept of DCF.
 Imagine, as an investor, you plan to invest 2 Lakh over the next 5 years.
 In this scenario, the company has a 10% WACC (Weighted Average Cost of Capital).

 The estimated cash flow for this company will be as follows:

 Now, We’ll Calculate Discounted Cash flow in Order to Find its DCF Value:

-By solving the above DCF Formula, we’ll get DCF for each year as below table value:
+By solving the above DCF Formula, we’ll obtain the DCF for each year, as shown in the table below.

 |Years||Cash Flow of the Company||DCF|